Introduction

 Diagnostic

-knowledge of letter-sound relationships (s says /s/) is weak (and therefore the
+letter-sound relationships (s says /s/) is weak (and therefore the student

-enough to keep up with the pace of instruction?
-Clearly, making the right instructional decision requires answers
+quickly enough to keep up with the pace of instruction?
+Clearly, making the right instructional

-to these questions, which are supplied by diagnostic assessment.
+decision requires answers to these questions, which are supplied by diagnostic

-determines how much students have learned at the end of a semester or
+assessment determines how much students have learned at the end of a semester

 evaluate: (1) the quality of the core, supplemental, and intervention